DistributedComponents/disel/README.md

 To build the whole project, including examples, simply run `make` in the root directory of the repository.
-For a faster build, use several parallel make jobs, e.g., `make -j4`.
+For a faster build, use several parallel make jobs, e.g., `make -j 4`.

 ### Installation via OPAM